mkurath/Github-Editor-New-Repository/docs/class2/class2.rst

-201: VDI the F5 Way
+201: F5 Azure Automation
 ===================

-Welcome to “VDI the F5 Way” lab.
-This guide is intended to complement lecture material provided by “VDI the F5 Way” course.
-The purpose of this lab is to demonstrate how F5 technologies can integrate with industry leading virtual desktop infrastructure (VDI).
-In general, we will take you through the process of current deployment to a simplified and more secure topology with F5 BIG-IP.
+Welcome to “F5 Azure Automation” lab.
+This guide is intended to complement lecture material provided by “F5 Azure Automation” course.
+This course is run using Gitub, Ansible, Docker, and the Azure portal.

+For lab purposes, F5 utilizes a jump host which is a Linux system loaded with Ansible and Docker.

+This lab is to demonstrate how F5 technologies can integrate with the Azure cloyd infrastructure.
+Lab 1 uses a manual process to build an application environment.
+Labs 2 and 3 use ansible to automate the entire process.

 .. toctree::
    :maxdepth: 1